halfmonty/VPNWatcher/README.md

 * Whats the general workflow of this tool after it is configured?
-1. fetch a list of connected interfaces every 2 seconds 2a. if your configured VPN is online: everything is fine, show an ok sign 2b. if not: find the configured apps, close them and show a warning sign
+1. fetch a list of connected interfaces every 2 seconds 2a. if your configured VPN is online: everything is fine, show an ok sign 2b. if not: find the configured apps, close them and show a warning sign or perform the configured torrent actions

 * I'm afraid it uses too much resources, can I reduce this somehow?
 It doesn't, the CPU usage is very small.
 If neccessary, open up the config file and increase the timespan between the checks (see "TimerInMilliSeconds" in the config).

+* I'm paranoid, I want it to check for a VPN loss every millisecond!
+You can do so by setting TimerInMilliSeconds to 1 in the config.
+Note that this might stress your CPU, since VPNWatcher will check for a VPN loss a thousand times per second now ...

 * What does the "Interfaces" textbox mean?